Last Updated on 10 May 2022 by admin

 In today’s ever-evolving threat landscape, both the mitigation and fending off of cyber threats are becoming increasingly challenging.
 With attacks frequently making front-page news, it’s no longer a question of if but when an organization might be targeted.

-Security risks that render smaller businesses vulnerable to cyber attacks
+Security risks that render small businesses vulnerable to cyber attacks

 Over the past few years, cyber attackers have increasingly proven themselves incredibly entrepreneurial, and they clearly don’t discriminate against business size.
-Smaller businesses are often considered easy targets as they tend to have less robust cyber security, so attackers continue to exploit this lucrative situation.
+Small businesses are often considered easy targets as they tend to have less robust cyber security, so attackers continue to exploit this lucrative situation.
+Investing in more reliable network security is a small, but significant step towards mitigating dangerous cyber attacks.

 The National Cyber Security Alliance stated that annually, 20% of small businesses are successfully targeted – and 60% of those attacked have to close their doors within 6 months of the attack.
 So, it is critical to be aware of your specific weak spots and how to successfully mitigate them quickly and effectively.
 Below we have outlined where some common weaknesses lie.